Prof Susan Banducci, University of Exeter, UK.

-Her research explores violence against women in politics.
-Julia is also a Junior Teaching Fellow at the University College Maastricht.
-Her research areas are in political participation, gender and politics, comparative politics, Middle Eastern studies and social movements.
+Julia’s current research focuses on women during electoral campaigns.
+Her research areas are in political participation, gender and politics, comparative politics, postcolonialism, and social movements.

-Dr Sofia Collignon, Royal Holloway, University of London, UK.
+Dr Sofia Collignon, Queen Mary University of London, UK.

 Sofia is a partner on the project.

-Sofia Collignon is a Lecturer in Political Communication.
+Sofia Collignon is a is Lecturer in Politics at Queen Mary University of London.
 Sofia's main research interests include a) the study of candidates, elections, and parties in general; b) harassment and intimidation of political elites, and c) violence against women in politics.